-The California Air Resources Board and INDIAN MOTORCYCLE COMPANY (hereinafter INDIAN MOTORCYCLE) are pleased to explain the emission control system warranty on your 2015 or later INDIAN motorcycle.
-In California, new motor vehicles must be designed, built and equipped to meet the state's stringent anti-smog standards.
+The California Air Resources Board and INDIAN MOTORCYCLE are pleased to explain the emission control system warranty on your 2015 or later INDIAN MOTORCYCLE.
+In California, new motor vehicles must be designed, built and equipped to meet the state's stringent antismog standards.
 INDIAN MOTORCYCLE must warrant the emission control system on your motorcycle for the periods of time listed below provided there has been no abuse, neglect or improper maintenance of your motorcycle.
 Your emission control system may include parts such as the fuel-injection system, the ignition system, catalytic converter and engine computer.
 Also included may be hoses, belts, connectors and other emission related assemblies.
 Where a warrantable condition exists, INDIAN MOTORCYCLE will repair your motorcycle at no cost to you, including diagnosis, parts and labor.

-MANUFACTURER'S WARRANTY COVERAGE
+MANIIFACTIIRFR'S WARRANTY COVFRAGE